Srijan-Chak012/Srijan-Chak012/README.md

 ### Hullooo 👋

 ### Who am I? 🤗
-I am Srijan Chakraborty, an undergraduate student at IIIT Hyderabad and welcome to my rollercoaster of my profile!
+I am Srijan Chakraborty, an undergraduate student at IIIT Hyderabad and welcome to my rollercoaster of a profile!
 I've tried to express myself and my various interests through my projects!
 I have tried to make projects related to football ⚽ (my favourite sport), music 🎵 (my favourite passtime) and politics 🗨️ (because everyone should have an opinion).

 ### What makes me, me? 😎
 I love learning new things 💙 and I try to get my hands dirty with everything that I learn... as long as it has good documentation though 👀!
 Over the last year or so, I have explored so many aspects of Computer Science and I am looking forward to continuing my journey into the world of programming! 😍